lucmann/lucmann.github.io/source/_posts/mesa.md

 ### Draw

 Mesa supports many features from software pipelines to hardware drivers.
 For example Gallium, it features with several software or hardware implementations which include the two software pipelines, softpipe and [llvmpipe](https://www.mesa3d.org/llvmpipe.html).
-With the different pipes enabled, will the calls walk in the different paths.
+With the different pipes enabled will the calls walk in the different paths.

 #### Three Different Build Configuration (reference to **meson_options.txt**)
 | Option | *platform* | *glx* | *dri-drivers* | *gallium-drivers* | *llvm* | *osmesa* |